alexAubin/clic/README.md

-# Internet Cube install procedure
+# Clic install procedure

-This is the small web UI to install an internet cube
+This is the small web UI to install clic

-It is injected in the yunohost/internetcube images [here](https://github.com/YunoHost/arm-images/blob/yunohost/userpatches/customize-image.sh)
+It is injected in the yunohost/clic images [here](https://github.com/YunoHost/arm-images/blob/yunohost/userpatches/customize-image.sh)

 ### Screenshots